alenb/woocommerce-australian-post-extension/README.md

-# Australian Post WooCommerce Extension
+# Australia Post WooCommerce Extension
 * Contributors: waseem_senjer
 * Donate link: https://wpruby.com/plugin/australia-post-woocommerce-extension-pro/
-* Tags: woocommerce,shipping, woocommerce extension, australia, australian post
+* Tags: woocommerce,shipping, woocommerce extension, australia, australian post,australia post, australia post shipping, australia post woocommerce
 * Requires at least: 3.5.1
 * Tested up to: 4.4
-* Stable tag: 1.3.13
+* Stable tag: 1.4.1
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Australian Post WooCommerce Extension is a Wordpress Plugin that integrate the Australian Post service, it will calculate the shipping cost and the delivery time for your customer.
+Australia Post WooCommerce Extension is a Wordpress Plugin that integrate the Australia Post service, it will calculate the shipping cost and the delivery time for your customer.

 ## Description
-Australian Post WooCommerce Extension is a Wordpress Plugin that integrate the Australian Post service, it will calculate the shipping cost and the delivery time for your customer.
+Australia Post WooCommerce Extension is a Wordpress Plugin that integrate the Australia Post service, it will calculate the shipping cost and the delivery time for your customer.

 ## Installation